janlely/rcap/readme.md

 ### remote copy and paste

-tool to share clipboard remotly, by http
+tool to share clipboard remotely by http

 ### src/rcap-server.js

 written by express

-to interfaces /paste and /copy
+two interfaces /paste and /copy

 * /paste